zawzaww/zawzaww.github.io/_posts/2022-02-14-write-k8s-helm-chart.md

           fieldPath: status.podIP
 ```

-- In `templates/deployment.yaml` Helm template, set environment variables dynamically from values.yaml file.
+- In `templates/deployment.yaml`, set environment variables dynamically from values.yaml file.
-So, when you need to pass the array and whole config block into Helm templates, you can use `- with` and `- toYaml`.
+  - So, when you need to pass the array and whole config block into Helm templates, you can use `- with` and `- toYaml`.

 <script src="https://gist.github.com/zawzaww/bf27728a556b04e8f91f86c4b87e9323.js"></script>